IBM/microservices-using-apiconnect-and-appconnect/README.md

 **Subscribe to a plan**

 On the developer portal, click on `API Products`.
-- Click on `Banking Services` product that we created earlier.
+- Click on the product that we created earlier.
 - Click on `Subscribe` to subscribe to the default plan.

 ![Subscribe plan](./images/app_subscribe_plan.gif)